 It doesn’t have to be that way!
 With proper planning the shady parts of your garden can be just as colorful as the sunny ones.
 Read on to see seven beautiful, shade-loving plants that will bring a splash of color to your cool-off spot.

 Pansies get their name from the French word “to think,” because their blossoms look like little faces turned up in thought.
 These charming annuals come in a wide range of colors, from orange to purple to pink to yellow, and even in bi-color and tri-color combinations.

 Pansies can thrive in full sunlight or partial shade, and actually prefer things a little cooler.
 These little beauties are even edible, as long as you keep them free of chemical pesticides, so their blossoms can add an elegant touch to salads or desserts.

-Pansies’ cousin, and comes in lots of eye-catching perennial varieties, such as Viola cornuta “Black Magic,” which is a deep purple that’s nearly black.
+Pansies’ cousin, the viola, is also edible and comes in lots of eye-catching perennial varieties, such as Viola cornuta “Black Magic,” which is a deep purple that’s nearly black.

 Read our article on How to Grow Pansies to find out more.

 Camellias are shrubs with large, showy blooms that are sure to catch your eye every time you’re out in the garden.
 Camellias are evergreen and often bloom even in cold weather, adding some welcome color to the winter landscape.
 Even their foliage is attractive—the large, glossy leaves look lovely, especially against the snow.

 Camellias can grow in full sunlight, but they actually prefer dappled shade or partial shade.
 Most varieties of camellia are only hardy down to USDA Hardiness Zone 7a, though, so most of the Midwest would be too cold for this beauty; check your hardiness zone before buying.